 for BDO Australia.
 Her experience has been built through working with a number of large organisations with significant revenue and asset bases, diverse stakeholders, investments, commercial and operational scopes and risk based decision making requirements.
 Marita is Chair of the Audit and Risk Committee for the Department of Environment and Science, Chair of the Audit and Risk Committee for the Public Safety Business Agency, an Independent Member of the Audit Committee for the Queensland Parliamentary Service and a former Chair of the Risk Management Committee of the Crime and Misconduct Commission.

 Appointed 15 December 2016.
-Marita is the Chair of GPC’s Finance, Investment and Audit Committee and is also a member of GPC’s Governance, Risk and Compliance Committee.
+Marita is the Chair of GPC’s Finance, Investment, Commercial and Audit Committee and is also a member of GPC’s Governance, Risk and Compliance Committee.